-2. If we don't want to know a, the distance between the two towns, we can use one of the six formulas of the cotangents.13
+- 2. If we don't want to know a, the distance between the two places, we can use one of the six formulas of the cotangents.11 - 10 See the Mathematical Appendix, 2.
+Formulas of the spherical trigonometry. - See the Mathematical Appendix, 3.
+Rectangular spherical triangles.

-The following formula allows calculating B when we know b, c and A.

-$cotg \ b \sin c = \cos c \cos A + \sin A cotg B$
+The following formula allows calculating B when we know b, c and A. $\cot b \sin c = \cos c \cos A + \sin A \cot B$